ardodeardo/zorahealth-lp/README.md

 **Extras**

-- The design was only provide the desktop viewport, yet i try to adapt the implementation with the most basic responsive pattern of frontend implementation such as:
+- The design was only provide the desktop viewport, yet i try to adapted the implementation with the most basic responsive pattern of frontend implementation such as:
   - horizontal stacking flex element
   - grid column adjustments
   - text size adjustments